 The newcomers aren’t keen to lend the festival any financial support, either.
 Traditionally, Wong and his team canvass the neighbourhood, looking for donations, but these days their efforts always come up short, which Wong blames on language and cultural barriers.
 “We have seen deficits for the last three consecutive years,” he says.

 Hoping to build bridges between SoHo and the traditional 30 Houses community, the Central and Western Concern Group is organising a film screening and tour of 30 Houses the day before the Yu Lan Festival.
 Wong says he hopes these kinds of efforts can secure a future for the tradition.
 “I can’t let the community down,” he says.
 “I don’t want this tradition to end with me.”

-The 30 Houses Yu Lan Festival takes place on September 3, 2018, starting at 10:30 with an opening ceremony.
+Update for 2019: The 30 Houses Yu Lan Festival takes place on August 24, 2019 starting at 10:30 with an opening ceremony.
 Various rituals take place throughout the day, concluding with the beating ceremony of The King of the Ghosts at 22:00.
-The pre-festival film screening and tour takes place on September 2.
-Click here for more information.

 Correction: Due to an editing error, an earlier version of this story misstated the origin of 30 House’s original inhabitants.
 We apologise for the error.